Critical Success Factors: Examples and Definition

 In addition to an organisation’s total value, the demographic and other factors, each management will create different Critical Success Factors (CSF).
 An example of CSF in competitive strategy is to increase market share by acquiring competitors.

-Environmental Factors Critical Success Factors (CSF)
+Environmental Factors Critical Success Factors

 These political, economic, social and technological factors create CSFs for every company.
 The organisation isn’t always able to influence these macro-environmental factors, but these must certainly be considered.
 Managers who work in production, for instance, must be able to guarantee quality and keep sufficient stock.

-Management Critical Success Factors (CSF)
+Management Critical Success Factors

 Individual or relatively small aspects within organisations may also lead to new CSFs.
 When certain responsibilities within a management position are considered to be crucial for an organisation’s performance as a whole, this must be closely monitored and measured.

-Temporary Factors Critical Success Factors (CSF)
+Temporary Factors Critical Success Factors

 Temporary factors are linked to short-term situations.
 Although these factors can be important, they are usually not long-lasting.
 Temporary or one-time factors are often the result of a certain event.
-When an organisation expands into a new market, for instance on another continent, the CSF may concern expanding and recruiting new capable management.

 Things that are measured are carried out more often than things that aren’t measured.
 Each Critical Success Factor (CSF) must be measurable and linked, or be related to a specific company goal.

-Developing and Measuring Critical Success Factors (CSF)
+Developing and Measuring Critical Success Factors

-There are several factors and principles that help in developing CSFs.
+There are several factors and principles that help in developing CSF’s.

 First, the organisation and its environment must be visualised.
 This may be done after the five primary sources of CSFs have been analysed, as described above.
 Knowledge of the competition and their strategy is a key factor in this process.